HOME SEARCH ALL TOPICS

 Victorian or Edwardian scissors, blackened and blunted with age and use because they were made of steel which was not stainless.

-How the grinding wheel was powered
+How the knife grinder's grinding wheel was powered

-The knife grinder that I knew had his grinding wheel in his handcart and he drove it with a treadle system operated with his foot.
-Other knife grinders used different systems but they all used foot power to drive their grinding wheel.
+The knife grinder that I knew had a grinding wheel in his handcart and he drove it with a treadle system operated with his foot.
+Other knife grinders used different systems but they all used foot power to drive their grinding wheels.
 Some pedalled to wherever they were trading on adapted bicycles.
 Once there, they let down a stand on the back wheel to hold the bicycle upright and arranged for their pedal power to drive the grinding wheel.

 knife grinder early 1900s